ab2k/pg-db-updater/README.md

 ## Usage
 ```
-$ ./pg_db_updater.sh [--db my_database_name] [--dry-run]
+./pg_db_updater.sh [--db my_database_name] [--dry-run]

-  --db        this option will set the name of the database to which updates will be applied.
-  --dry-run   if this option is used, no updates will be applied, only a list of updates and their status will be displayed.
 ```
+>`--db`<br />
+>This argument will give you the option to specify the name of the database.
+It will take precedence over the configured value in the configuration file.

+>`--dry-run`<br />
+>This flag will disable application of updates.
+A complete list of update files and their application status will be displayed.
+It will take precedence over the configured value in the configuration file.

 ## Requirements
-* gnu bash - tested versions: 4.1.2, 4.2.46, 4.4.20, 5.0.17.
+* GNU Bash (tested versions: 4.1.2, 4.2.46, 4.4.20, 5.0.17).
-* sha512sum (gnu coreutils) - tested versions: 8.4, 8.22, 8.30.
+* GNU coreutils sha512sum (tested versions: 8.4, 8.22, 8.30).
-* psql (postgresql-client) - tested versions: 9.6, 12, 13, 14.
+* PostgreSQL psql utility (tested versions: 9.6.24, 12.10, 13.4, 14.2).